app-generator/docs-old/products/react/node-js-material-kit-pro.md

 Once both projects (frontend and backend) are up and running, we should see the login page prompted by the React UI.
-To pass the authentication and access the private page we need to create a new user via the registration page.&#x20;
+To pass the authentication and access the private page we need to create a new user via the registration page.

 ![React Node JS Material Kit - Login. ](../../.gitbook/assets/react-node-js-material-kit-pro-login-xs.jpg)